seadogger-tech/seadogger-homelab/README.md

 This guide will help you set up and use a **4TB NVMe drive** on a **Raspberry Pi 5**.
 This process involves partitioning, formatting, cloning partitions, updating `/etc/fstab`, and troubleshooting common issues.

 I could not get `rpi-clone` to work with a 4TB drive as it seems to reset the MBR and not use GPT.
-This causes the paritions to be resized so I have developed a process to perform the copy from sdCard to NVMe drive manually.
-This is very tedious and problematic to weave thru.
-Use at your own risk
+This causes the paritions to be resized so this is a manual process to perform the copy from sdCard to NVMe drive.
+This is very tedious and problematic to weave thru.  **Use at your own risk!**

 I am using a 64GB sdCard and transitioning the `/boot` and `/` mounts to a `4TB NVMe` using the `52Pi POE plus PCIe HAT`.
 This will partition the NVMe just slifhtly larger than the partitions on the sdCard so the dd transfers complete without error but we do not waster a ton of space.
 All the sector definitions are based on this size sdCard for gdisk.
 If you are using a smaller or larger sdCard you will need to modify the partition tables.
 Be carefull as there is a small and unnoticeable error messages after you dd the files over that is easy to miss and will foobar the whole thing.